Alien-nick/UtilityTracker/readme.md

 [![Build Status](https://travis-ci.com/Alien-nick/GPL_NOTIFIER.svg?branch=master)](https://travis-ci.com/Alien-nick/GPL_NOTIFIER)

-# GPL Notifier
+# Utility Notifier

-This is meant to notify me whenever I have power outage and to send a notification to me via Facebook Messenger, SMS notification and to send my office @intellectstorm a message I have power outage.
+This project is to allow me to keep track of my Blaze uptime, and to send my office @intellectstorm a notification whenever I have poweroutage.
+The current project is set to send notifications to slack.

 # Getting Started